dal-go/dalgo/README.md

 		GetMulti(c context.Context, records []Record) error
 	}

-Note that getters are populating records in place passing `Record.GetData()`.
+Note that getters are populating records in place using target instance obtained via `Record.GetData()`.

 Originally developed to support work with Google AppEngine Datastore and Firebase Firestore it takes into account its specifics.
-This should work well for other key-value storages as well.
-But `dalgo` also supports SQL databases.
+This works well with other key-value storages as well.
+Also `dalgo` supports SQL databases.

 ## Used by